athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 skillful.
 We can unpack the configuration of the best performing model as follows:

-ˆ Trend: Additive
+- Trend: Additive

-ˆ Damped: False
+- Damped: False

-ˆ Seasonal: Additive
+- Seasonal: Additive

 12.7.
 Extensions 226

-ˆ Seasonal Periods: 12
+- Seasonal Periods: 12

-ˆ Box-Cox Transform: False
+- Box-Cox Transform: False

-ˆ Remove Bias: True
+- Remove Bias: True

     This is a little surprising as I would have guessed that a six-month seasonal model would be the preferred approach.